towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

   luminance display device which was developed by Xiangrui Li et al.

-  This implements the simple converter, which only needs the Blue\-To\-Red\-Ratio of the device as input parameter and performs conversion via a closed\-form formula without any need for lookup tables.
+  This implements the simple converter, which only needs the Blue-To-Red-Ratio of the device as input parameter and performs conversion via a closed-form formula without any need for lookup tables.
 This is supposed to be fast.

   See "help VideoSwitcher" for more info about the device and its